 Every year, many Americans fail to file their tax returns on time.
 Sometimes, it’s because of procrastination.
 Other times, it’s because the necessary documents can’t be located.
 And often, it’s because of fear of owing money to the government.
 Whatever the reason that you failed to file a return, you need to get it filed as soon as possible.

 You may be overwhelmed at the thought of getting your back tax returns filed, but you can get unfiled tax return help by contacting the W Tax Group.
-We can help you gather what’s needed to file your returns and handle any back taxes you may owe.
+Our Accounting team can help you with the Tax preparation for all unfiled returns, gather what’s needed to file your returns and handle any back taxes you may owe.